 The roasted sweet potatoes get just the right amount of crispy on the outside and the spicy seasonings pair perfectly with the sweetness of the potato.
 Our favorite meat dish to pair it with is this recipe for Island Spice Pork from Annie’s Eats but it appears in the rotation alongside chicken and fish, too.
 I also particularly love it as a side dish for many egg recipes for brunch or dinner.

 - 4 medium sweet potatoes, peeled and cut into 1 inch chunks as evenly as possible

 - sprinkle of fresh cracked black pepper

 - Preheat the oven to 400 degrees.
-In a large zip top bag, combine all the ingredients until they potatoes are evenly coated.
+All all the ingredients to a large zip top bag, shake until the potatoes are evenly coated.

 - Spread the potatoes in a single layer on a large baking sheet.
-Roast until tender and starting to brown, approximately 45.
-Be sure to toss with a spatula half way through so they don't burn--the sweetness of the potatoes can cause that to happen quickly.
+Roast until tender and starting to brown, approximately a total of 45 minutes.
+Be sure to toss with a spatula half way through the cooking time so they don't burn--the sweetness of the potatoes can cause that to happen quickly.

 - NOTE: If you adjust the recipe quantities, just be sure to not overcrowd your baking sheet or the potatoes will steam and not crisp up.

 Peanut Blossom spends many errand sessions in the aisles of Harris Teeter and is proud to partner with them on this sponsored post that is part of their Spring Cleaning campaign.
 All thoughts and opinions are our own.